br-zhou/Windows-Hot-Key/README.md

 A collection of useful hotkeys for Keyboards without "FN" funtionality

-AutoHotKey is required to convert the script in to an executable https://www.autohotkey.com/
+AutoHotKey is required to convert the .ahk script in to an executable https://www.autohotkey.com/